opencivicdata/scrapers-ca/README.md

     invoke urls

+Periodically, update the metadata about OCD-IDs:

+    ruby constants.rb

 Scraper code rarely undergoes code review.
 The focus is on the quality of the data.

 ## Bugs?
 Questions?